LogtalkDotOrg/logtalk3/library/optionals/NOTES.md

 Usage
 -----

-The `optional` object provides constructors for optional term references.
-For
+The `optional` object provides constructors for optionals.
+For example:
-example:

-	| ?- optional::of(1, Ref).
+	| ?- optional::of(1, Optional).
 	...

-The created optional term references can then be passed as parameters to the `optional/1` parametric object.
+The created optionals can then be passed as parameters to the `optional/1` parametric object.
 For example:

-	| ?- optional::of(1, Ref), optional(Ref)::or_else(Term, 0).
+	| ?- optional::of(1, Optional), optional(Optional)::or_else(Term, 0).
-	Ref = the(1),
+	Optional = optional(1),
 	Term = 1
 	yes

-	| ?- optional::empty(Ref), optional(Ref)::or_else(Term, 0).
+	| ?- optional::empty(Optional), optional(Optional)::or_else(Term, 0).
-	Ref = empty,
+	Optional = empty,
 	Term = 0
 	yes

-The `maybe` object provides types and predicates for type-checking of the optional term wrapped by optional term references.
-It also provides some predicates for handling lists of optional term references.
+The `maybe` object provides types and predicates for type-checking of the term hold by optionals.
+It also provides some  predicates for handling lists of optional terms.